War of the Keys: Ancona and Spoleto

-Papal invasion of Sicily
+Papal invasion of the Kingdom of Sicily

 On 18 January 1229, the papal army under Pandulf crossed the frontier into the Kingdom of Sicily.
 Richard of San Germano presents this invasion as primarily designed to draw Rainald out of central Italy.
 Pandulf had to fight his way across the bridge at Ceprano, but the castle of Ponte Solarato under the command of Adenolfo Balzano quickly surrendered.
 The initial Sicilian defence was weak.
 San Giovanni Incarico under Bartholomew of Supino and Pastena under Robert of Aquila quickly capitulated, but John of Poli successfully defended Fondi and Pandulf pulled back to Ceprano.

 After these initial losses, the Sicilian army commanded by the chief justiciar, Henry of Morra, put up stiff resistance for two months.
 Pandulf attacked Rocca d'Arce, which was effectively defended by Rao of Azzia.
 After burning the countryside, he retreated to Ceprano.
 The fighting in the Liri Valley picked up in mid-March.
 Papal mercenaries invaded the Terra Sancti Benedicti, the territory of the abbey of Monte Cassino, capturing Piedimonte and meeting little resistance.
 The defenders pulled back to San Germano, while many inhabitants fled.
 The castles of Monumito, Piumarola and Terame were razed by papal troops.
 The advance towards San Germano was held up at Sant'Angelo in Theodice, which was defended by crossbowmen under Roger of Galluccio.

 Henry of Morra gathered reinforcements for the defence of Monte Cassino.
 On the same day that Frederick entered Jerusalem, 17 March, there were skirmishes around the monastery.
 Henry and Landulf of Aquino, both wounded, retreated to the monastery.
 The legate demanded that the abbot surrender the monastery and hand over the garrison as prisoners.
 The abbot initially refused, but finally agreed to hand over the monastery if the troops inside were allowed to leave free.
 This was agreed.
 According to the Annales placentini guelfi, among those garrisoning the monastery was a group of Arabs.
 Henry retreated with his men to Capua.
 San Germano, Rocca Janula, Presenzano, Venafro and Isernia surrendered.

 The papal army began a new offensive in late March.
 The papal strategy was to capture all of the kingdom's ports and so capture Frederick when he attempted to return.
 Frederick received letters in the Holy Land urging him to return but warning him that there were plans to capture him if he tried.
 They credit John of Brienne with devising this strategy.

-The papal army's advance into Apulia, however, was slow.
+The papal army's advance into Campania, however, was slow.
 Pandulf advanced down the Garigliano towards Suessa, where he faced the most serious resistance yet.
 Before the fall of Suessa, Pelagius replaced him as commander of the main army.
 Suessa surrendered only after running low on water.
 Gaeta put up stout resistance and only surrendered after being placed under excommunication.
 Its castle was razed.
 At this moment, the papal enclave of Benevento launched a cattle raid into Apulia, which was checked by Count Rao of Balbano.
 Henry of Morra responded with punitive attacks on Beneventan territory in the vicinity of Santa Maria di Porta Somma.